Capillary/api-documentation/source/includes/_customer.md

 `https://{host}/v2/customers?source={SourceName}&accountId={accountId}`

-### Request Parameters
+### Request Query Parameters
 Parameter | Value | Description
 --------- | ----- | -----------
-source* | FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE | Source in which you want to register a customer accountId* | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer
+source* | FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE | Source in which you want to register a customer accountId | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer

+<aside class="notice">Parameter marked with * is mandatory.</aside>

-### Request Attributes
+### Request Body Parameters
 Parameter | Value | Description
 --------- | ----- | -----------
 loyaltyinfo | loyaltyType | Loyalty status of the customer (“loyalty”, “non_loyalty”)